Burkina Faso's Kabore edges closer to re-election as lead grows | Politics

 Burkina Faso's Kabore edges closer to re-election as lead grows

-Five opposition representatives in the 15-member commission temporarily suspended their work on Monday afternoon over concerns that some districts had not produced manual vote tallies to accompany electronic tallies, as required by law.
-On Wednesday they resumed work, but questioned the validation of results that had resumed without their oversight.
+The election commission had paused announcing results on Monday when five opposition representatives from the 15-member commission voiced concern that some districts had not produced manual vote tallies to accompany electronic ones, as required by law.
+The five commissioners did not show up for work on Tuesday but returned on Wednesday, even as they questioned the validation of results in their absence.

-"Public opinion and political actors will judge the scope and validity of such validations and proclamations," the five opposition members of the 15-person commission said in a statement.
-On Sunday polling stations were closed across swathes of the north and east where groups linked to al Qaeda and Islamic State operate.
-Some that had planned to open were shut because of threats.
+"Public opinion and political actors will judge the scope and validity of such validations and proclamations," they said in a statement.
+An observer mission from the Economic Community of West Africa States (ECOWAS) said on Wednesday the election was peaceful and largely free of incident.

 Kabore, who won election in 2015, has said the vote went smoothly.
-The 63-year-old president campaigned on achievements such as free healthcare for children under the age of five and vowed to do more to address rising insecurity.
+The 63-year-old president campaigned on achievements such as free healthcare for children under the age of five.
+He also vowed to do more to address rising insecurity caused by groups linked to al Qaeda and Islamic State, which are also active in neighbouring countries in West Africa's semi-arid Sahel region.

 - READ MORE ON: